-Petitioner commenced the nullity of marriage case against respondent Felicidad in 1995.
+Carlos commenced the nullity of marriage case against Felicidad in 1995.
 The marriage in controversy was celebrated on May 14, 1962.
 Which law would govern depends upon when the marriage took place.

 The marriage having been solemnized prior to the effectivity of the Family Code, the applicable law is the Civil Code which was the law in effect at the time of its celebration.
 But the Civil Code is silent as to who may bring an action to declare the marriage void.
 Does this mean that any person can bring an action for the declaration of nullity of marriage?